heig/GrocyToBring/README.md

 ## Link shopping locations to BRING lists

-Add a new text user field to the shopping locations like "Bring List UUID" and set the field name in .end (__BRINGUUIDFIELD__)
+Add a new text user field to the shopping locations like "Bring List UUID" and set the field name in .env (__BRINGUUIDFIELD__)

+## Use Shoppinglist and not minimum stock amounts

+If you want to copy your shoppinglist to BRING instead of the products that are below minimum stock, set the "SOURCE" option in .env to "shoppinglist"

 # Known Issues
 Currently no special chars like "%" work in BRING.
 Therefore I implemented a helper function to replace "%" with "Prozent".
 You can change this in .env (__PERCENTREPLACE__) for another language.